 What causes delays at ePassport gates?

 Our security poster below (which may not be an official one) shows the signs you should look out for to avoid airport queues.
-If you’ve ever been held up at ePassport gates we now know why...
+If you’ve ever been held up at ePassport gates, now you know why...

 We bet you didn’t think of all of those.
 But don’t just take our word for it, this data is based on research and discussions with visual recognition experts!
 Kevin Smith who is Head of Technology at facial recognition specialists, Credas, told us that “beards and facial hair in general are typically the most common causes of failure”.
 Kevin went on to tell us that “other factors such as significant weight loss or gain can also have an impact on the technology’s ability to find a match between a passenger’s passport photo and face.”